-SysDev Laboratories advise their UFS Explorer software as powerful utilities that support automatic detection, reconstruction and data recovery from software RAID configurations.
+SysDev Laboratories advise their UFS Explorer software as powerful utilities supporting automatic detection, reconstruction and data recovery from software RAID configurations.
 UFS Explorer RAID Recovery was specially designed to work with complex RAID systems.
 UFS Explorer Professional Recovery offers professional approach to data recovery process.
-These software have embedded tools for RAID recovery.
+This software has embedded tools for RAID recovery.
 Other UFS Explorer products work with RAID systems via plug-in modules.
 For more detailed information, please, go to .

 We advise UFS Explorer RAID Recovery for your NAS as a software specially designed to work with RAID configurations.

 To build RAID automatically with UFS Explorer RAID Recovery you should: